stormqueen23/lemonMarketsDashboard/README.md

 }
 ```
 After getting the state of the space and the portfolio items we have all data to display the basic structure of our portfolio list and we can start rendering the UI.
+We use a FutureBuilder to show a loadingWidget until all data in the init method has been collected.
 ```
 FutureBuilder(
    future: context.read<PortfolioProvider>().init(widget.authData),